dylangilson/GameBoy_C/README.md

 ## CPU Speed
-Using line 33 in emulator.h, the CPU speed can be increased to allow for faster gameplayby increasing 1U (default speed) to 2U (double speed), 3U (triple speed) etc.
+Using line 33 in emulator.h, the CPU speed can be increased to allow for faster gameplay by increasing 1U (default speed) to 2U (double speed), 3U (triple speed) etc.

 ## References